West Sussex Walk at Singleton

 A forgotten land

-One of the highlights has to be as you leave the A286 behind you and enter a series of breath-taking forests that lead you into the West Dean Estate.
+One of the highlights of this walk has to be as you leave the A286 behind you and enter a series of breathtaking forests that lead you into the West Dean Estate.
 The wooded path starts with an archway of golden larch, leading to a beech tree forest and then, like a scene from Little Red Riding Hood or The Gruffalo, suddenly takes you into a shaded tunnel of fern and pine trees.

 West Sussex walk